 What makes the difference between a good day on the mountain and a bad day?
 No, it’s not necessarily the weather or even the snow conditions.
 They are important of course, but for me – and countless other cold feet sufferers – it’s how warm you are.

 I once sat on a broken-down chair-lift for an hour in high winds and sub-zero temperatures on the Tignes glacier in early December.
 After a while, all feeling went from my feet and when I got back to the hotel and gingerly took off my ski boots, I discovered the early stages of frostbite.

 “If your boots fit properly your feet won’t get cold,” is what the ski boot fitters tell you.
 Yes, true for many people.
 Not for me or for others who have either experienced frostbite or have poor circulation.
 It’s a constant battle to keep the feeling in our toes when temperatures drop.
-Here are five tips that might just help:
+Here are some tips that might just help:

 Ski socks are padded in various places – including the shin and Achilles tendon areas – and should protect your feet from pressure points and rubbing inside the boots.
 You’ll need socks that are specially manufactured for skiing or snowboarding and nothing else.
 Normal socks and even sports socks are not OK.
 The socks need to be able to quickly transport the moisture away from your skin, so they should be made from wool, bamboo or mixed with an artificial fibre (see below).
 Feet that can breath won’t get wet and therefore stay much warmer.

 Thick socks keep you warmer: true or false?
 False.
 Thin socks allow a micro-cushion of warm air to be trapped between your foot and the liner.
 Thick socks also seriously interfere with your skiing.
 When you tell your legs to turn, you don’t want a pause in the transfer of energy while your sock compresses again the boot!
 Racers wear the thinnest of socks – or no socks at all.